Green Energy

 Types of Renewable Energy Available

-Can You Really be 100% Green ?
+Can You Really be 100% Green?

 There are generally two types of "green" products offered by the energy companies so be careful which one you choose.
 The one to go for is where 100% of the energy provided is directly from renewable sources.
-The contract and / or information on the company's website should state this up front so you can check it.
-The other type of tariff offered is a carbon offset strategy so your energy may be provided from non-renewable sources such as coal powered stations or gas and then the power provider offsets this in other methods to pay back the energy you have already used.
-This is standard practice so just watch out which type of tariff rates are being offered.
+The contract information on the company's website should state this up front so you can check it.

 Our awards and accreditations